By setting up an Amazon channel and connecting your Amazon seller account to Channable, you can send your product listings to Amazon.

 When your product data is incomplete or doesn’t match the format that Amazon requires, you need to use rules in Channable to make improvements.
 Create rules to optimize your products and meet Amazon’s listing requirements.

-Step 6: Map product attributes
+Step 5: Map shared attributes

-Step 6: Map product attributes
+Step 5: Map shared attributes

 - Click Save.